bobbyowolabi/rowolabi.github.io/_drafts/saxophonist-who-code.md

 [<a name="kyle-coughlin-site">9</a>] Coughlin, Kyle. ["Kyle Coughlin - Musician, Composer, Author, Educator"][kyle-coughlin-site].
 Copyright 2008-2015.
 Accessed 21 January 2018.

 [<a name="caldwell-hello-world">11</a>] Caldwell, Nick.
 "From [“Hello World” to VP Eng: My Career Journey, Part 1"][caldwell-hello-world] Blog.
 The Compiler.
 10 April 2017.
-Web.
+Accessed.
 14 January 2018.

 [<a name="caldwell-origins">11</a>] Caldwell, Nick. [“Nick Caldwell, VP Engineering at Reddit.”][caldwell-origins] Interview by Unknown.
 Our Origins.
 23 June 2017.
 Accessed 17 January 2018.